Types of Degrees Manufacturing Engineering Majors Are Getting

 |Hispanic or Latino||49|

-Americans aren’t the only ones with an interest in Manufacturing Engineering.
+Students from other countries are interested in Manufacturing Engineering, too.
 About 39.6% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia